geniuswang05/python-socket-chatroom/README.md

-# python-socket-chatroom
+# Python-socket-chatroom
 A socket-based client–server chatroom system in Python with GUI interface, chat indexing, and integrated mini games.
+> Note: Originally developed during freshman year.
+The repository has been reorganized and documented for clarity.
 # Demo
 ### Login
 <p align="center">